baishalidutta/EPAR-Sentiment-Analysis/presentation/README.md

 # EPAR Sentiment Analysis Presentation

-This directory contains the overview presentation for the analysis.
+This directory contains the presentation of the overview for the analysis.